mirumee/ariadne-website/docs/api-reference.md

 SubscriptionType.set_source(name, generator)
 ```

-Sets `generator` generator as source that will be used to resolve the GraphQL field named `name`.
+Sets the given `generator` as the source that will be used to resolve the GraphQL field `name`.

-Returns value passed to `generator` argument.
+It returns the value passed to the `generator` argument.

 #### `source`

-Decorator that takes single parameter, `name` of GraphQL field, and sets decorated generator as source for it.
+A decorator that takes a single parameter: `name` of the GraphQL field, and sets the decorated generator its source.

 ```python
 subscription = SubscriptionType()